Parc des Buttes Chaumont, a luxuriant park in Belleville

 Grotto, cascade and lake

-The ancient quarries were filled, but their entrance was converted into a man-made grotto.
+The ancient quarries were filled, but their entrance was converted into a man-made grotto and cascade that gushes down the wall.

-Man-made stalactites were also added to the 15m high ceiling in order to recreate the features of a genuine grotto.
+Man-made stalactites, added to the 15m high ceiling, recreate the features of a genuine grotto.

 The effect is quite impressing and beautifully illustrates the landscape-architect’s creativity and the masons’ skill.

-The Petite Ceinture was a circular line built in the mid 19th century in order to serve the outskirts of Paris.
+The now disused Petite Ceinture was a circular line built in the mid 19th centur to serve the outskirts of Paris.

 Enjoying the park